-Spring is almost here and with it comes the deadline for medical device manufactures to conform to the new Medical Device Directive from the European Community, 2007/47/EC.
+Spring is almost here and with it comes the deadline for medical device manufactures to conform to the new Medical Device Directive opens in a new window from the European Community, MDD 2007/47/EC.

 Any medical device manufacturer selling products in Europe will have to consult with its notified body to learn of any impact the new directive will have on its products and to gain certification or obtain formal exemptions where qualified.